 Hi my name is Dr. Jeff Buchalter, I am a board-certified anesthesiologist and board-certified pain medicine physician.
-I’m an associated clinical professor with the Florida State University, College of Medicine and the Chairman of the Clearway Pain Solutions Institute.
+I’m an associated clinical professor with the Florida State University, College of Medicine and the Chairman of Clearway Pain Solutions.
 Today, we’re going to be talking about discogenic pain.

 What is Discogenic Pain?